Open for Everyone

-The renovations to the monument encourage reflection of wars past and the continuing potential for peace and freedom.
-The Veterans Grove was restored to its original splendor with the planting of 123 oak trees to bring the number back to the original 268.
+The memorial encourages reflection of wars past and the continuing potential for peace and freedom.
 The stone pathway leading up to the monument displays the various conflicts our nation fought, beginning with the Revolutionary War through current conflicts.
 The entrance proclaims the inspirational words of those who have led our country during times of unrest, beginning with Thomas Jefferson’s bold declaration: “Eternal vigilance is the price of liberty.”
 The central focus is on the Word of God, upon which our country was founded.

 The walking paths, picnic area and restroom facilities are provided for family and friends to take time to remember, honor and pray for those currently serving in our Armed Forces and pay respect to all veterans, especially those who have given the ultimate sacrifice to preserve the freedom we enjoy each day.